kburchfiel/pfn/Online_Visualizations/PFN_Dash_App_Demo/readme.md

 1. The [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout/) library is used extensively within many of these dashboards.
 It's a great option for making your dashboards more aesthetically pleasing *and* more flexible.

-1. See the [Simple App With Login](https://github.com/kburchfiel/pfn/tree/main/Online_Visualizations/Simple_App_With_Login) Readme for more guidance on hosting Dash apps within Cloud Run.
+1. This app is hosted on Google Cloud Run, though you can also host it locally by cloning this project.
+See the [Simple App With Login](https://github.com/kburchfiel/pfn/tree/main/Online_Visualizations/Simple_App_With_Login) Readme for more guidance on hosting Dash apps within Cloud Run.